migueldeicaza/SwiftGodot/README.md

 # SwiftGodot

-SwiftGodot provides Swift language bindings for the Godot game engine.
+SwiftGodot provides Swift language bindings for the Godot 4.0 game engine using the new GDExtension system.

 SwiftGodot can be used to either build extension that can be added to an existing Godot project, where your code is providing services